dhruvibakeri/fishgame-colyseus/Fish/Planning/self-3.md

 Select ONE of the following choices by deleting the other two options.

 A) My partner and I contributed equally to this assignment.

-B) My partner and I contributed not *exactly* equally, but *roughly* equally to this assignment.

-C) My partner and I did not contribute roughly equally to this assignment; one of us contributed significantly more.

-If you chose C, please give some further explanation below describing the state of your partnership and whether and how you have been or are addressing this disparity.
-Describe the overall trajectory of your partnership from the beginning until now.
-Be honest with your answer here, and with each other.
-Even if it's uncomfortable reading this together right now.

 If you chose one of the other two options, you should feel free to also add some explanation if you wish.